aribshan/Single-Slit-AR/README.md

 # Single-Slit-AR
- Single slit diffraction in AR
+ This is an AR application for visualizing the single slit diffraction experiment in AR.